This post contains affiliate links

 In 2010, I was part of a Provincial Reconstruction Team for Kapisa Province.
 The team was made up of a small engineering contingent (including two AF Civil Engineers).
 We were tasked with managing the engineering projects throughout the province of Kapisa.
 We did site visits on a regular basis to inspect the progress for each project.
-When we arrived in Afghanistan we inherited 14 vertical structures (schools, government buildings, hospitals), over 65 km of road construction and three bridge/flood containment projects.
-New rules limited the amount of projects each person could manage.
+When we arrived in Afghanistan we inherited 14 vertical structures (schools, government buildings, hospitals), over 65 km of road construction, and three bridge/flood containment projects.
+New rules limited the number of projects each person could manage.
 This meant we already had more projects ongoing than was allowed.
 We focused on closing out projects and teaching sustainment to the Afghan people.

 What has been your greatest success or most memorable experience in your work thus far?

 I am most proud of the school we built for the children of Afghanistan, but wish we could have done more.
-Truthfully, we were not given enough tools to complete our mission and with limited expertise and knowledge on nation building we were not able to make as big as an impact as I had hoped while going through our training.
+Truthfully, we were not given enough tools to complete our mission, and with limited expertise and knowledge on nation-building, we were not able to make as big as an impact as I had hoped while going through our training.

 What engineering or project management skills have you had to rely on the most in your work?

 The key to any engineering project is being flexible and being able to adapt to whatever comes.
 There are a number of different factors that may cause delays or changes that need to be made before a project can come to successful completion.
-I believe being flexible.
+I believe in being flexible.
 Having the ability to adapt to whatever may come up.
 Those are important skills because things rarely go according to plan.
 Being flexible is an important part of any engineering project.

 What was your most challenging infrastructure experience in Afghanistan?